11gscanlan/AdvancedGamesProgramming_MetroidPrime/README.md

 - Present feedback or issues identified during testing, using graphs, tables, or visual aids to summarise results.
 - Describe how these issues were addressed.
 If any issues were not resolved, provide a clear justification for leaving them unaddressed.
 ```
+Some of the mechanics in the game weren’t explained very well, which meant that blind testers sometimes didn’t know certain mechanics were in the game.

+Some areas of the game could be skipped through due to the player’s movement speed, allowing them to ignore combat encounters or challenges.

+The playtesters felt the guns were unbalanced, some guns shot faster and dealt more damage making them superior over other guns, and some just weren't worth using.

+The player works best in larger areas, as when they are required to perform tight platforming, the momentum can cause the character to fall off the platforms or overshoot.

+The lack of sound in the game was a complaint as it made things like the guns less impactful, though that was mostly caused by the University PCs not having access to sound.

+Some powers lasted too long, making the player feel overpowered at times.
+The boss encounter door doesn’t lock after entering, allowing them to exit the arena and avoid fighting it.

+### How they were addressed

+Most of the issues faced could be quite easily fixed, such as the duration of power-ups, the player’s movement speed, and gun damage.
+As those were simply cases of adjusting variables in the code.

+I made a solution to mechanics not being explained very well by having on-screen pop-ups appear explaining mechanics when they became necessary, such as when the player needed to double jump across a gap or shoot a button to open a door.
+To have the boss door lock after the player entered, I added a lock variable to the doors as well as an ID variable, meaning that when the boss spawns, it calls a function that locks the boss door, preventing the player from re-opening it until it is defeated.

+There were some issues I couldn’t fix due to time constraints, the biggest issue being the level design and how the player could skip most of the combat encounters.
+There were only two weeks left in the project when this issue was raised, and therefore it wouldn’t be a good use of time to completely rebuild the level and implement mechanics to prevent the player from progressing until all enemies in the area were defeated.
+Though it would be a good thing to keep in mind should I decide to continue working on the game after the project has been submitted.

 ### Technical Difficulties
 - Identify any technical difficulties encountered during the implementation phase.